-Xv6 uses the paging hardware to give each process its own view of memory, called an address space.
 Xv6 maintains a separate page table for each process that defines that process's address space.
-An address space includes the process's user memory starting at virtual address zero.
-Instructions usually come first, followed by global variables and a "heap" area (for malloc) that the process can expand as needed.
+As illustrated in Figure 1-1, an address space includes the process's user memory starting at virtual address zero.
+Instructions come first, followed by global variables, then the stack, and finally a "heap" area (for malloc) that the process can expand as needed.